bazelbuild/bazel/site/en/contribute/codebase.md

     the legacy globber in order to avoid "Skyframe restarts" (described below)

-The `Package` class itself contains some members that are exclusively used to parse the WORKSPACE file and which do not make sense for real packages.
+The `Package` class itself contains some members that are exclusively used to parse the "external" package (related to external dependencies) and which do not make sense for real packages.
 This is a design flaw because objects describing regular packages should not contain fields that describe something else.
 These include: